ccli8/NuMaker-mbed-ce-AWS-IoT-example/README.md

     const char SSL_USER_PRIV_KEY_PEM[] = "-----BEGIN RSA PRIVATE KEY-----\n"
     ```

+**NOTE:** The credential hard-coded in source code is deactivated or deleted.
+          Use your own credential for connection with AWS IoT.

 ### Connect through MQTT
 To connect your device with AWS IoT through MQTT, you need to configure the following parameters.